 Variations

-While strawberries are now commonly used, we can substitute them with other fruits such as apples, grapes, tangerines, even kiwis.
-Cherry tomatoes are actually an excellent substitute.
+While strawberries are now commonly used, we can substitute them with other fruits such as apples, grapes, tangerines, and even kiwis.
+Cherry tomatoes are an excellent substitute.

-Apart from serving them on bamboo sticks, you can also use lollipops sticks.
-Skewering the fruits on lollipop sticks to place on a cake pop stand or tying them like a bouquet of strawberries, creates a lovely dessert visual to delight guests that are coming over.
+You can also serve them on bamboo sticks and use lollipops sticks.
+Skewering the fruits on lollipop sticks to place on a cake pop stand or tying them like a bouquet of strawberries, creates a lovely dessert visual to delight guests coming over.

 Brown Sugar